scare-scale/ScareScale/src/content/movie/time-cut-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /bIFSejsLLVVLF73JL82HeDqvK2j.jpg
+synopsis: "A teen in 2024 accidentally time-travels to 2003, days before a masked killer murders her sister.
+Can she change the past without destroying the future?"
 ---
-A teen in 2024 accidentally time-travels to 2003, days before a masked killer murders her sister.
-Can she change the past without destroying the future?